Periodic $Y$-Systems and Nahm Sums: The Rank 2 Case: Introduction

 When $\lvert I \rvert \geq 2$, it is not well understood when $f_{A,B,C}(q)$ is modular.
 Nahm gave a conjecture providing a criterion on the modularity of $f_{A, B, C} (q)$ in terms of torsion elements in the Bloch group \cite{Nahm, Zagier}.
 See \cite{calegari2017bloch, VlasenkoZwegers} for the development of this conjecture.

 Nahm used Zamolodchikov's periodicity to provide an evidence of the conjecture.
 In fact, there is a natural way to give a candidate of modular Nahm sums from finite type $A_\pm (z) \in \mathbb{Y}$ in general.
 Precisely, the matrix $K \coloneqq A_{+}(1)^{-1} A_{-}(1)$ is always symmetric and positive definite for finite type $A_\pm (z) \in \mathbb{Y}$, and it is conjectured that it gives a modular Nahm sum $f_{K, 0, C} (q)$ for some $C$ \cite{mizuno2020difference}.
 (This construction is essentially the same as that in \cite{KatoTerashima}, except that they did not prove that $K$ is symmetric and positive definite.
 A special case can also be found in \cite{Lee}.)
-We note that the symplectic property \eqref{eq:symplectic property} at $z=1$ plays an important role here since it implies that $K$ is symmetric.
-On the other hand, the positive definiteness is related to the periodicity of the Y-system.
+We~note that the symplectic property \eqref{eq:symplectic property} at $z=1$ plays an important role here since it implies that $K$ is symmetric.
+On the other hand, the positive definiteness is related to the periodicity of the $Y$-system.

-Based on our classification, we find that: \begin{theorem} Suppose that $I= \{1, 2\}$.
-The Nahm sum $f_{K, 0, C} (q)$ is modular for any finite type $A_\pm (z) \in \mathbb{Y}$, where $C$ is given in Table \ref{table:Nahm sum}. \end{theorem} In fact, every $K$ from finite type $A_\pm(z)$ is included in the Zagier's list \cite[Table 2]{Zagier} for rank $2$ candidates of modular Nahm sums.
-There are Rogers-Ramanujan type identities that enable us to write each Nahm sum in the list in terms of theta functions.
-The proof of the desired identities was partially given in \cite{Andrews74,CalinescuMilasPenn16,CherednikFeigin, VlasenkoZwegers,Zagier}, and was recently completed by Wang \cite{wang2022rank2} except for one candidate that does not appears in our construction from Y-systems.
+Based on our classification, we find the following statement. \begin{Theorem} Suppose that $I= \{1, 2\}$.
+The Nahm sum $f_{K, 0, C} (q)$ is modular for any finite type $A_\pm (z) \in \mathbb{Y}$, where $C$ is given in Table~{\rm\ref{table:Nahm sum}}. \end{Theorem} In fact, every $K$ from finite type $A_\pm(z)$ is included in the Zagier's list \cite[Table 2]{Zagier} for rank~$2$ candidates of modular Nahm sums.
+There are Rogers--Ramanujan type identities that enable us to write each Nahm sum in the list in terms of theta functions.
+The proof of the desired identities was partially given in \cite{Andrews74,CalinescuMilasPenn16,CherednikFeigin, VlasenkoZwegers,Zagier}, and was recently completed by Wang \cite{wang2022rank2} except for one candidate that does not appears in our construction from $Y$-systems.
 See Table \ref{table:Nahm sum}.